Back to DWU AI Articles

 Introduction

-American Airlines Group is the third-largest U.S. airline by operating revenue and operates one of the most complex networks in the industry, connecting the world's wealthiest markets through massive hubs in Dallas-Fort Worth, Charlotte, and Miami.
-With $54.2 billion in record full-year 2024 operating revenue, American demonstrated the profitability potential of a well-executed domestic focused strategy, carrying an estimated 210+ million passengers annually.
-However, American's financial story is complicated by $30.476 billion in total debt — the highest of the Big 3 carriers — and negative total equity of approximately ($4 billion), reflecting the lasting impact of the 2020 pandemic and previous financial structures.
+American Airlines Group is the third-largest U.S. airline by operating revenue and operates with network complexity ranking it third among U.S. carriers by route count, based on DOT BTS data as of 2024, connecting high-yield corporate markets through hubs in Dallas-Fort Worth (925 daily departures, 84% of DFW's 1,100 departures, BTS T-100 2024), Charlotte, and Miami.
+With $54.2 billion in record full-year 2024 operating revenue1, American demonstrated profitability with 12% year-over-year revenue growth per the 2024 10-K, carrying an estimated 210+ million passengers annually.
+However, American's financial story reflects $30.48 billion in total debt — the highest of the Big 3 carriers — and negative total equity of approximately ($4 billion), representing 4.5x Debt-to-EBITDA leverage compared to Delta and United's 3.0x (DWU calculations from 10-Ks).

 Company Overview